 BCSC reaches settlement with company named in the matter of re Bridgemark Financial

-Vancouver – The British Columbia Securities Commission (BCSC) has reached a settlement agreement with a cannabis company that participated in conduct that is abusive to B.C.’s capital markets.
+Vancouver – The British Columbia Securities Commission (BCSC) has reached a settlement agreement with a B.C. cannabis company that participated in conduct abusive to the province’s capital markets.

-Beleave Inc. is one of several companies named by the BCSC in a November Temporary Order and Notice of Hearing, alleging a scheme to sell shares to a group of purported consultants (“the Purported Consultants”).
+SpeakEasy Cannabis Club Ltd. is one of several companies named by the BCSC in a November 2018 Temporary Order and Notice of Hearing, alleging a scheme to sell shares to a group of purported consultants (“the Purported Consultants”).
 The Rock Creek-based cannabis company is a reporting issuer in British Columbia and listed on the Canadian Securities Exchange and the Frankfurt Stock Exchange.

-As part of the settlement agreement, Beleave admitted that it issued a news release saying it had raised $3 million through a private placement, despite having paid back about half to the Purported Consultants.
+As part of the settlement agreement, SpeakEasy admitted that it issued a news release saying it had raised $3 million through a private placement, despite having paid back about half to the Purported Consultants.
 SpeakEasy only retained $1.55 million of the private placement proceeds.
-The remaining $1.45 million was returned through pre-paid fees to the Purported Consultants, even though they did not provide any services.
+The remaining $1.45 million was returned to the Purported Consultants, even though they did not provide any services.

 About the British Columbia Securities Commission (www.bcsc.bc.ca)